DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 Turn on the [JUnit](https://plugins.jenkins.io/junit/) reporter plugin: add the "Publish JUnit test result report" *post-build action*.
 To display screenshots and videos alongside your test results, select the "Include links to TestCafe artifacts" option from the "Additional test report features" drop-down menu.

-Important: Don't forget to check the "Retain long standard output/error" box.
-Otherwise the plugin will automatically truncate information concerning test screenshots and videos.
+Important: Remember to check the "Retain long standard output/error" box.
+Otherwise, the reporter plugin will automatically truncate the URLs of your videos and screenshots.

 ![JUnit reporter configuration screen](/testcafe/images/jenkins-plugin/junit-reporter-configuration.png)

 ### Step 6.
 Run the build

-Save the changes to your project and press the "Build now" button on the project page:
+Save the changes to your project and click the "Build now" button on the project page:

 ![Jenkins Project menu with the Build Now Button highlighted](/testcafe/images/jenkins-plugin/build-now-button.png)

 ## Review the results

-After the tests are completed, press the following link on the build page to view the results:
+After the tests are completed, click the following link on the build page to view the results:

 ![Test results link](/testcafe/images/jenkins-plugin/test-results-link.png)